apache/hertzbeat/README.md

 ## ⛄ Supported

-> We define all monitoring collection types (mysql,jvm,k8s) as yml monitoring templates, and users can import these templates to support corresponding types of monitoring.
+> We define all monitoring collection types such as `mysql`, `jvm`, and `k8s` as `YML` monitoring templates, allowing users to import them to support corresponding types of monitoring.
 > Welcome everyone to contribute your customized general monitoring type YML template during use.